Herwin Tri Saputra

-Herwin Tri Saputra (born 10 January 1991) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club RANS Nusantara.
+Herwin Tri Saputra (born 10 January 1991) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club Semen Padang.

 Club career

 PS TIRA

 He was signed for PS TIRA to play in Liga 1 in the 2018 season.
 Herwin made his league debut on 30 April 2018 in a match against Bali United at the Sultan Agung Stadium, Bantul.

 Persita Tangerang

 In 2021, Herwin signed a contract with Indonesian Liga 1 club Persita Tangerang.
 He made his debut on 22 October 2021 in a match against Persikabo 1973.
 On 6 November 2021, Herwin scored his first goal for Persita against Madura United in the 91st minute at the Moch.
 Soebroto Stadium, Magelang.

 RANS Nusantara

 Herwin was signed for RANS Nusantara to play in Liga 1 in the 2022–23 season.
 He made his league debut on 6 December 2022 in a match against Persis Solo at the Maguwoharjo Stadium, Sleman.